Morwen Thistlethwaite: Thistlethwaite's algorithm

 The cube is solved by moving from group to group, using only moves in the current group, for example, a scrambled cube always lies in group G0.
 A look up table of possible permutations is used that uses quarter turns of all faces to get the cube into group G1.
 Once in group G1, quarter turns of the up and down faces are disallowed in the sequences of the look-up tables, and the tables are used to get to group G2, and so on, until the cube is solved.

-Dowker notation
+Dowker–Thistlethwaite notation

-Thistlethwaite, along with Clifford Hugh Dowker, developed Dowker notation, a knot notation suitable for computer use and derived from notations of Peter Guthrie Tait and Carl Friedrich Gauss.
+Thistlethwaite, along with Clifford Hugh Dowker, developed Dowker–Thistlethwaite notation, a knot notation suitable for computer use and derived from notations of Peter Guthrie Tait and Carl Friedrich Gauss.

 Recognition

 Thistlethwaite was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to low dimensional topology, especially for the resolution of classical knot theory conjectures of Tait and for knot tabulation".